 Marc began improv when a friend recommended he take the workshops at NCT.
 After completing the courses he auditioned for Sunday company.
 His first Sunday Co.
 Show was the Comic-Con Super Hero show and ever since he was hooked.

 As a graduate of SDSU’s film program, Marc likes to act and write In online sketches and continues to hone his craft with improv.

-Matt got his start with the National Comedy Theatre taking workshops, and from there was recruited to help start NCT's own Sunday Company.
-As a founding member, Matt performed with the Sunday Company from their first show until late 2011, when he was invited to join the main stage cast.
+Matt got his start with the National Comedy Theatre in 2007, when his wife and a friend talked him in to taking workshops there.
+After several rounds of Level 3, Matt was recruited to help start NCT’s own Sunday Company.
+As a founding member, Matt performed with the Sunday Company from their first show until late 2011, when he was invited to join the Mainstage cast.

-When he's not busy improvising comedy, Matt can be found working as a Software Engineer, or at home with his wife and daughter.
+When he’s not busy improvising comedy, Matt can be found working as a Software Architect, reading books and comics, playing video games, or enjoying some rare down time at home with his wife and daughter.